jarstingstall/jarstingstall.github.io/_posts/2015-06-09-getting-started-with-webpack-part-4.md

 `<p class="${styles.user}">${user.display}</p>`
 ```

-Load the page in your browser and you'll see that css-loader generates a hash for the class name on each of the <p> tags and also in the "styles.css" file.
+Load the page in your browser and you'll see that css-loader generates a hash for the class name on each of the tags and also in the "styles.css" file.
 With this feature you shouldn't ever have to worry about global CSS naming collisions again!

 In the next post, we'll look at creating multiple entry point files and extracting common code into a separate bundle.